ddnexus/fm/README.md

 ## License

-This software is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This software is available as open source under the terms of the [GPS3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---